Estimation of Panel Data Models with Nonlinear Factor Structure: Proofs of Lemma and Theorem

-Before we proceed, let us first state the following theorem (also known as the "Changing Variables Theorem"), which is necessary in order to prove Lemma \ref{L1}\ref{L11} (see for example, \citealp{evans2015measure}, Theorem 3.9):
+In what follows, we set $\+\alpha_{\cg_i}\equiv \+\alpha_{h_i}$.
+Before we proceed, let us first state the following theorem, also known as the changing variables theorem, which is necessary in order to prove Lemma \ref{L1}\ref{L12} (see, for example, \citealp{evans2015measure}, Theorem 3.9): \begin{theorem} Let $f: \br^n \to \br^m$ be Lipschitz continuous, $n \leq m$.
+Then, for each $\mathcal{L}^n$-summable function $g: \br^n \to \br$,

-\begin{theorem} Let $f: \br^n \to \br^m$ be Lipschitz continuous, $n \leq m$.
-Then, for each $\mathcal{L}^n$-summable function $g: \br^n \to \br$, where a function $g$ is called $\mathcal{L}^n$-summable if $\left|g\right|$ has a finite integral.
-Here, $J(f(x))$ is a Jacobian of $f(x)$ defined as $J(f(x)) \equiv \sqrt{\det \nabla f(x)'\nabla f(x)}$, and $\mathcal{H}^n(y)$ is the Hausdorff measure.\footnote{The Hausdorff measure generalizes length/area/volume to possibly lower (or even non-integer) dimensions, which allows a measurement in lower-dimensional sets within a space $\br^n$.
-In contrast, Lebesgue measure can only measure $n$-dimensional volume in this case.
+where a function $g$ is called $\mathcal{L}^n$-summable if $\left|g\right|$ has a finite integral.
+Here, $J(f(x))$ is a Jacobian of $f(x)$ defined as $J(f(x)) \equiv \sqrt{\det \nabla f(x)'\nabla f(x)}$, and $\mathcal{H}^n(y)$ is the Hausdorff measure.\footnote{The Hausdorff measure generalizes length/area/volume to possibly lower-dimensional sets, which allows measurement on lower-dimensional subsets of $\br^m$.
+In contrast, Lebesgue measure can only measure $m$-dimensional volume in this case.
 For a formal definition of the Hausdorff measure, see \citet[Definition 2.1 on page 81]{evans2015measure}.} \end{theorem}

 We would like to point out two things regarding Theorem \ref{changeofvariables}.
-First, note that if the function $f$ is injective, then every $y$ in $f\left(\br^n\right)$ can be mapped to at most one point in $\br^n$, such that Hence, equation \eqref{change} reduces to Second, by Assumption \ref{A5}, $\overline{\cg}(\cdot)$ is H\"older-smooth, and $\nabla \overline{\cg}(f_t)$ exists and has full column rank $m$.
-Together, these conditions imply that $\overline{\cg}(\cdot)$ is locally Lipschitz on $\mathbb R^m$, which is sufficient for the application of Theorem \ref{changeofvariables}.
+First, note that if the function $f$ is injective, then every $y$ in $f\left(\br^n\right)$ can be mapped to at most one point in $\br^n$, such that